The Benefits of Captioning Apps for the Hearing Impaired

-As a content creator, having captions burned into your videos ensures that someone viewing your video can also see the captions, regardless of whether or not the social platform is having trouble adding them for you or displaying them for a hearing impaired viewer.
+As a content creator, having captions burned into your videos ensures that someone viewing your video can also see the captions, regardless of whether or not the social platform is having trouble adding them for you or displaying them for a deaf/hard of hearing viewer.

 Other Reasons Why Captions Are Important

-While the benefits of captioning apps for hearing impaired persons may be obvious, there are other reasons why captions are important for your video content.
+While the benefits of captioning apps for deaf/hard of hearing persons may be obvious, there are other reasons why captions are important for your video content.
 Some may even surprise you!
 Using a caption app for your videos enables you to: